HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/automatic-testing.md

 ---
 description: >-
-  Mycroft has a built-in mechanism to help you automatically test your Skill.
+  Chatterbox has a built-in mechanism to help you automatically test your Skill.
   This is particularly important when submitting your Skill for inclusion in the Marketplace.
 ---

 # Old Test System

-Automatic testing of **Skills** helps increase the quality of the Mycroft ecosystem overall, and helps assure you that your **Skill** is performing as intended.
-Tests are required to be passing before your **Skill** will be accepted into the [Mycroft **Skill**](https://github.com/MycroftAI/mycroft-skills) repository on GitHub.
+Automatic testing of **Skills** helps increase the quality of the Chatterbox ecosystem overall, and helps assure you that your **Skill** is performing as intended.
+Tests are required to be passing before your **Skill** will be accepted into the [Chatterbox **Skill**](https://github.com/ChatterboxAI/chatterbox-skills) repository on GitHub.

 ## Overview

-The Integration Test Runner tests Mycroft **Skills** by emulating **Utterances** expected to be spoken by the User, sending them to the **Skill**, and then checking to see if the **Skill** responds as expected.
+The Integration Test Runner tests Chatterbox **Skills** by emulating **Utterances** expected to be spoken by the User, sending them to the **Skill**, and then checking to see if the **Skill** responds as expected.

 The Integration Test Runner can test:

 * That the expected **Intent** in the **Skill** is activated
 * That the expected parameters are extracted from the **Utterance**
-* That Mycroft _contexts_ are set or removed
+* That Chatterbox _contexts_ are set or removed
 * That the **Skill** speaks the intended _dialog_
-* The content of any message exchanged between the **Skill** and Mycroft Core
+* The content of any message exchanged between the **Skill** and Chatterbox Core

 To initialize a test, the Integration Test Runner can: